telefonicaid/fiware-aiakos/doc/README.rst

 solution, but it is also possible use a hardware device, as an smartcard.
-The use of hardware solution is not documented here because it may be specific of each product, although some information will be provided AS IS to people insterested in an introduction and some references to start with.
+The use of hardware solution is not documented here because it may be specific of each product, although some information will be provided AS IS to people interested in an introduction and some references to start with.

 The advantage of a hardware solution is that it provides better security.
 It also make possible a full control and audit, because with a hardware solution